brlebtag/My-Commonplace-Book/Networking.md

 * Android limits in the code to 5 Group Clients (GC).
 Manufactures can change this value.
 Nothing prevents it.
 Android will randomly select IP for Group clients.
 Windows seems to start backwards but it did not search further.

+* To turn a **Windows** PC into a hosted device, first check if the device supports hosted network by issuing the command `netsh wlan show drivers` in <ins>administrator mode </ins>  and see if `Hosted network supported: Yes`, if `No`, nothing can be done.
+Then, execute the commnad `netsh wlan set hostednetwork mode=allow ssid=SOME_SSID key=SOME_KEY` followed by `netsh wlan start hostednetwork`.
+You can now see the SSID in the network tab and connect to the network using <ins>SOME_KEY</ins> as specified.

 ## Useful Commands

 ## Wireshark